 Heather graduated from UW-Oshkosh with a degree in Environmental Studies with an emphasis on Urban Planning and Community Development and a minor in Women’s Studies.
 Heather has gained experience through many jobs in and outside of her field.
 She has worked for a large-scale compost company, spent time working for the CSA farm Produce With Purpose, as well as completing an internship as an Education Intern at the North Eastern Wisconsin Zoo.
 Having grown up in Minocqua, WI, Heather enjoys the outdoors and is an avid cross country skier.
 She is also a purple belt in Brazilian Jiu jitsu.

-Brandi Bohlman is currently our school garden educator after serving as summer as is an intern primarily working at the Educational Urban Farm and has past experience working with Restoration Farms.
+Brandi Bohlman is currently our school garden educator after serving as a summer intern primarily working at the Educational Urban Farm and has past experience working with Restoration Farms.
 Brandi Bohlman graduated from the University of Wisconsin-Green Bay in 2017, with her degree in human biology with a nutrition emphasis, and certificate in environmental sustainability.
-She begun her sustainable food production journey, working for Restoration Farms in 2012, and has since farmed in areas of Montana studying biodynamics.
+She begun her sustainable food system journey, working for Restoration Farms in 2012, and has since farmed in areas of Montana studying biodynamics.
 In 2016, in partner with a public health nurse, she managed and helped form Manitowoc’s first winter farmers’ market.
 During her undergraduate career, she did independent research on biodegradable plastics, and the nutrition of donated food items to food pantries.
-Brandi is also a passionate foodie and has led workshops on the Green Bay campus on food styling and photography.
+Brandi is also a passionate foodie and has led workshops at the University of Wisconsin Green Bay campus on food styling and photography.
 She operates her own photography business, with includes helping restaurants create a fresh image for their websites and social media.
-Upon graduation in 2017, she has decided to focus on her energy on farm to table nutrition education, and is interning with Nourish to build a foundation on how to must successfully do so.
-She is currently launching her website, Roots Revival, to provide education on urban farming, and farm to table cooking.
-Brandi enjoys yoga, and visits the Pacific Northwest a few times a year to enjoy the trails and backpacking.

 What do we do?